jadamixd/CodeNTNU-Hackathon/README.md

 # CodeNTNU-Hackathon
 Hackathon October 2023

-Required libraries with correct versions
+Required libraries with correct versions.
+Will not work with newest version of numpy.
 ```
  pip install -r requirements.txt
 ```